turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - EXTENSION: Build an admin panel to manage data

 #### Broad Back End features
-- Build a service in Node that will store all of the Quantified Self data.
-The service will serve and consume JSON.
+- Build a service in Node that will store all of the Quantified Self data
+- The service will serve and consume JSON
 - Use SQL for all database communication
 - Document a plan in the form of a schema, API docs and user stories.

 ### Getting your project started

-- Follow the instructions on the [Quantified Self Starter Kit](https://github.com/turingschool-examples/quantified-self-os) to get your codebase going
+- You're going to create to separate code bases to complete this project.
+You'll have a code base for your front end and a separate code base for your back end.
+You may run into some errors when trying to communicate between the two code bases (most likely CORS problems), but we'll address this in class.
+- We're going to start with building the back end.
+For this code base, you'll be starting a new repository from scratch.
-- Accept the Pivotal Tracker invitation and use this as your Project Management tool.
+- Accept your email invitation from Pivotal Tracker and use this as your Project Management tool.
 - Import [this CSV](./quantified-self-tracker-stories.csv) to your project to get all the cards in there.
 Import is found under settings.
 - If you'd like to attempt the extensions, import [this other CSV](./quantified-self-extension-stories.csv).
+- When you start to work on the front end, you'll want to follow the instructions on the [Quantified Self Starter Kit](https://github.com/turingschool-examples/quantified-self-starter-kit) to get your codebase going.

 ### Expectations